thoughtbot/guides/working-together/README.md

   - Consider calling in if you have an unreliable internet connection.
   - Be understanding of interruptions that may happen with remote work, e.g. children, pets, other people who might be sharing space with your teammate.
+- **Cultural Diversity:** In a diverse workplace, people will have diverse cultures, accents and forms of speech, and this is totally fine.
+  Always try to make communication as clear as possible.
+  - **Avoid** whenever possible:
+    - Using slang when talking about an important subject.
+    - Using passive voice (i.e. *"You will be asked some questions"*).
+      - It could sound like *"You will be ask some questions"*, which could lead to a potential misunderstanding of *"You will be asking some questions"*.
+    - Ambiguous phrases or words with multiple meanings.
+  - **Prioritize** whenever possible:
+    - Short, direct sentences over long sentences.
+[Here's a good example by pudding.cool].
+    - Using simple words, as people are more used to them.
+    - Using active voice (i.e. *"They will ask you some questions"*) as suggested by [AAAL (American Association for Applied Linguistics)].
+    - Making sure that others feel comfortable taking more time to express their thoughts.
+    - Speaking slowly, as it helps both native and non-native speakers to understand each other better.
+    - Taking a brief pause when changing subjects to make sure that the information isn’t getting mixed up.
+    - Be understanding regarding whether others initiate or are comfortable participating in "small talk".
+If they do initiate it, and if you're comfortable, then it's encouraged to participate.
+    - Endeavor to use platforms that provide automatic closed captions.
+    - Developing awareness of when particular phrasing might be perceived by others as harsh, and err on the side of being more flowery.
+Likewise, if others use language that you perceive as harsh, consider that it might be a cultural difference, and consider asking for further clarification.
+    - Always try to be explicit rather than implicit with regards to expressing emotions or intent, especially in text-based communication (where emojis and tone tags can be helpful).
+      When others' intent is not explicit, assume positive or neutral intent instead of negative intent.
 - **Video Optional:** Everyone has different privacy needs when it comes to video conferencing.
   - Don't require participants to turn their camera on.